Dreamancer/XAML-loader/README.md

 # XAML-loader
-simple app for loading a XAML file and showing it as UI.
+simple WPF app for loading a XAML file and showing it as UI.